Scrambled Linear Pseudorandom Number Generators: Linear engines

 \subsection{{\fontsize{11pt}{11pt}\selectfont\xoroshiro}}

-The \xoroshiro linear transformation is closer to traditional linear generators in the sense that it updates cyclically two words of a larger state array.
-The update rule is designed so that it is formed by two almost independent computation paths, leading to good parallelizability inside superscalar CPUs.
+The \xoroshiro linear transformation updates cyclically two words of a larger state array.
+The update rule is designed so that data flows through two computation paths of length two with a single common dependency halfway, leading to good parallelizability inside superscalar CPUs.

-The base \xoroshiro linear transformation is obtained combining a rotation, a shift and again a rotation (hence the name), and it is defined by the following $2w\times 2w$ matrix:
+The base \xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation (hence the name), and it is defined by the following $2w\times 2w$ matrix:

 The general $kw\times kw$ form is given instead by

 Note that the general form applies the basic form to the first and last words of state, and uses the result to replace the last and next-to-last words.
 The remaining words are shifted by one position.